 The Barrow’s goldeneye is a quiet bird that will only make during the breeding season and during courtship.
 These sounds include grunts, squeaks, and croaks.
 When in flight, their wings will make a low whistling sound as they flap.

-They are a migratory bird and will winter in protected coastal waters on Vancouver Island and the surrounding coastal waters.
-Barrow’s goldeneye, along with many other species of sea ducks spent much of the winter in coastal estuaries where there is protection from winter storms and plenty of feed.
+They are migratory birds and will winter in protected coastal waters on Vancouver Island and the surrounding coastal waters.
+Barrow’s goldeneye, along with many other species of sea ducks, spent much of the winter in coastal estuaries where there is protection from winter storms and plenty of feed.
 These estuaries provide excellent wintering and stopping places during the ducks’ migration.
 These diving birds dive underwater to feed.
 They eat aquatic insects and pond vegetation.
-Although a large part of their diet consists of mussels and marine crustaceans.
+Although, a large part of their diet consists of mussels and marine crustaceans.

-They tend to breed habitat around wooded lakes and ponds primarily in northwestern North America.
-They will in smaller numbers in eastern Canada and Iceland.
+They tend to breed in habitats around wooded lakes and ponds, primarily in northwestern North America.
+They will be in smaller numbers in eastern Canada and Iceland.
 Females return to the same breeding sites year after year and also tend to use the same nesting sites.
 The males stay with their mate through the winter and defend their territory during the breeding season, then leave for the molting site.
 Mating pairs often stay intact even though the male and female are apart for long periods of time over the summer during molting times.
-The pair then reunites at wintering areas.
+The pair then reunites in wintering areas.